Center Field Research Grants

 - If the recipient’s research involves human or animal subjects, IRB approval is required before traveling to the research site.
 Students should plan to complete their field work by October 15.
 Extensions may be granted but require prior approval.

-- Students proposing to do research related to environmental conservation or sustainable development are not eligible to apply and should instead apply to the Tropical Conservation and Development (TCD) Field Research Grant Program.
+- Students proposing to do research related to environmental conservation or sustainable development should apply to the Tropical Conservation and Development (TCD) Field Research Grant Program.

 The following materials are required: